CouncilofLorien/counciloflorien.github.io/docs/cards/G/gangways-over-the-fire.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Balrog specific._ At the end of its movement/hazard phase, each of your moving companies may attempt to move with Under-deeps movement to a new site.
-They have not used yet this turn.
-Another sitecard is played and a movement/hazard phase immediately follows.
+> > _Balrog specific._ At the end of its movement/hazard phase, each of your moving companies may attempt to move with Under-deeps movement to a new site they have not used yet this turn.
+Another site card is played and a movement/hazard phase immediately follows.
 Subtract the number of complete movement/hazard phases the company has taken so far this turn from its Under-deeps movement rolls.
 You may start the game with this card in lieu of playing a minor item.
 Cannot be duplicated.
 >